Grid Forming: Industry Status and Expected Developments

 Julia Matevosyan (ESIG, USA)

-With grid forming controls being considered as one of the solutions for reliable integration of inverter-based resources (wind, solar, storage), there is a need to define interconnection requirements (or grid codes) and performance expectations for this technology.
-Around the world there is a handful of entities that has already started working on grid codes for grid forming technology, among those National Grid Electricity System Operator (NGESO) in Great Britain, Australian Energy and Markets Operator (AEMO) and ENTSO-E. North American Reliability Corporation has also developed a white paper listing out grid forming capabilities and how a utility or a system operator wanting to deploy this technology today should test for grid forming capabilities through simulations.
+With grid forming controls being considered as one of the solutions for reliable integration of high shares of inverter-based resources (wind, solar, storage), there is a need to define interconnection requirements (or grid codes) and performance expectations for this technology.
+Around the world there is a growing number of entities that has already started working on grid codes for grid forming technology, among those National Grid Electricity System Operator (NGESO) in Great Britain, Australian Energy and Markets Operator (AEMO) and ENTSO-E. North American Reliability Corporation has also developed a white paper listing out grid forming capabilities and how a utility or a system operator wanting to deploy this technology today should test for grid forming capabilities through simulations and some of the independent system operators (ISO), e.g. Electric Reliability Council of Texas (ERCOT), Midcontinental ISO (MISO) have followed with requiring all future batteries to be grid forming.
 This part of the tutorial will cover capabilities sought from grid forming inverter-based resources by the system operators and compare various existing or proposed requirements.

 Discussion & Short Break (10 min)